Why has my car insurance gone up?

 Does making a claim raise your car insurance?

-Usually your insurance premium will increase when you come to renew or buy a new policy, as the rating factors will indicate an increased risk..
+Usually your insurance premium will increase when you come to renew or buy a new policy, as the rating factors will indicate an increased likelihood of claim.